Private Function Computation for Noncolluding Coded Databases: Introduction

 \item For higher degree PPC, i.e.,~$g>1$, we present two new approaches for PPC from RS-coded DSSs by generalizing the presented capacity-achieving PLC scheme and leveraging ideas from star-product PIR \cite{FreijGnilkeHollantiKarpuk17_1} and Lagrange coded computation \cite{YuLiRavivKalanSoltanolkotabiAvestimehr19_1}.
 Although the problem of PPC from Lagrange encoded DSSs was recently studied in \cite{RavivKarpuk19_2}, the authors were mainly concerned with constructing explicit PPC schemes with focus on preserving privacy against colluding DSSs.
 We, on the other hand, aim our attention at providing PPC solutions that minimize the download cost and we focus on establishing the capacity of the PPC setup.
 Towards that aim, we propose two PPC schemes from RS-coded noncolluding databases with Lagrange encoding (one for systematic encoding) that improve on the rate of the PPC schemes presented in \cite{Karpuk18_1,RavivKarpuk19_2} (see Theorems \ref{thm:PMCrate_LagrangeCoded-DSS} and \ref{thm:RS_PPC_rate}).
 The systematic scheme is an improved version of the systematic scheme presented in \cite{ObeadLinRosnesKliewer19_1}.
 To demonstrate the performance of our proposed PPC schemes, a number of examples and numerical results are presented.
 We show that, compared to the schemes in \cite{Karpuk18_1,RavivKarpuk19_2}, both proposed PPC schemes yield a larger PC rate, i.e., lower download cost, when the number of messages is small.
 As the number of messages tends to infinity, the achievable rate of our RS-coded (nonsystematic) PPC scheme approaches the rate of \cite{RavivKarpuk19_2} (see \cref{cor:PMCrate_LagrangeCoded-DSS}), while our systematic scheme outperforms all known schemes up to some storage code rate that depends on the maximum degree of the candidate polynomials (see \cref{rem:1} and \cref{cor:RS_PPC_rate}). \end{itemize}

 The remainder of the paper is organized as follows. \cref{sec:preliminaries} outlines the notation and basic definitions, then the problem of PPC from coded DSSs and the system model are presented.
-A motivating and almost self-contained example is given in \cref{sec:PLCex_n2k1f3mu4}.
 We derive the converse bound for an arbitrary number of messages and polynomial functions in \cref{sec:converse-proof_coded-PC}.
 A generic query generation scheme for PC for linearly-coded storage with an MDS-PIR capacity-achieving code is presented in~\cref{sec:generic-query-generation_PC_coded-DSSs}.
 This scheme acts as a building block for the three schemes constructed in the following sections.
 In \cref{sec:private-linear-computation_coded-DSSs} we present the capacity-achieving PLC scheme.
 In Sections~\ref{sec:achievable-scheme_PPC} and \ref{sec:achievable-scheme_PPC_systematic}, we propose two PPC schemes for RS-coded storage and higher degree polynomials with examples.
 Then, in \cref{sec:numerical-results}, numerical results for the proposed PPC schemes and the converse bound from \cref{sec:converse-proof_coded-PC} are presented, establishing the achievability of larger retrieval rates compared with PPC schemes from the literature.
 Some conclusions are drawn in Section~\ref{sec:conclusion}.